zendframework/zend-expressive-hal/doc/book/resource-generator.md

   handled as a path parameter or a query string argument, the name of the parameter, etc.

-All metadata types inherit from `Hal\Metadata\AbstractMetadata`, which defines a single method, `getClass()`, for retrieving the name of the PHP class to represent; all metadata are expected to inherit from this class.
+All metadata types inherit from `Zend\Expressive\Hal\Metadata\AbstractMetadata`, which defines a single method, `getClass()`, for retrieving the name of the PHP class to represent; all metadata are expected to inherit from this class.

 The component also provides four concrete metadata types, requiring the following information:

-- `Hal\Metadata\RouteBasedCollectionMetadata`:
+- `Zend\Expressive\Hal\Metadata\RouteBasedCollectionMetadata`:
     - string `$class`
     - string `$collectionRelation`
     - string `$route`